 However, they change to DST at the end of their March period.
 This is not logical, being several days after the vernal equinox, and when many millions of the species will have been asleep in morning daylight for many days.
-They do not appear to have noticed this asymmetrical application – nor the fact that the daylight wastage is concentrated in the equinoctial periods, for they argue about abolishing their fairly logical system altogether, or shifting eastwards off solar time, to the detriment of those living at the western edges of their time-slices who will wake in the dark for too long.
+They do not appear to have noticed this asymmetrical application – nor the fact that the daylight wastage is concentrated in the equinoctial periods, for they argue about abolishing their fairly logical system altogether, or even shifting further eastwards off solar time, to the detriment of those living at the western edges of their time-slices who will wake in the dark for too long.

 Of course the problem could have been solved easily by altering the timings of entertainment programmes such as The Archers or Coronation Street by an hour in the summer (to give examples from a small island to the west of the planet’s largest landmass), but we are told this is not possible.